 While the following may not be useful to most people, in the event that you need to convert FIT file timestamps produced by a Garmin product, this is a time-saver.
 For whatever reason, Garmin created their own epoch, which began at midnight on Sunday, Dec 31st, 1989 (the year of Garmin’s founding).
 And as far as I know, all Garmin products log data using this date as a reference.
 The conversion is simple, just add 631065600 seconds to a Garmin numeric timestamp, then you have the number of seconds since the 1970 Unix epoch, which is far more common (this is the reference used, for example, with the System.currentTimeMillis() call in Java).
 Hence, the following calculator:

-Hard to believe it’s been more than five years since my last post… well, time flies.
-A great many things have happened in that time, but I’ve logged back in to announce just one: the launch of the Garmin Impact bat swing sensor.
-The Impact is a training device for baseball and softball players that provides measurements and feedback on their swings and makes recommendations for improvement.
+Whether you’re into baseball or softball, the Garmin Impact bat swing sensor is the training aid you’ve been looking for.
+The Impact is a bat-mounted sensor that provides measurements and feedback on players’ swings, and makes immediate recommendations for improvement.
 It does this via an on-device display, as well as through an accompanying mobile app.
+Take a look:

-But enough about me, let’s talk about the sensor.
-The Garmin Impact is powered by an accelerometer and a rate gyro, which together sense the orientation and position of the player’s bat throughout their swing.
-This allows us to compute five metrics: bat speed, hand speed, time to impact, elevation angle, and attack angle.
-We can also display the full swing path in 3D via the mobile app, with color-coding to indicate areas of high (red) and low (green) bat speed, with impact indicated by a purple line.
+The Garmin Impact is powered by a pair of inertial sensors, which together sense the orientation and position of the player’s bat throughout their swing.
+This allows it to compute five metrics: bat speed, hand speed, time to impact, elevation angle, and attack angle.
+It can also display the full swing path in 3D via a mobile app, with color-coding to indicate areas of high (red) and low (green) bat speed, with impact indicated by a purple line.

 The Impact mobile app allows you to explore your swings in full 3D detail, and provides images and extended descriptions to the shortened coaching tips displayed on the device.
 It also allows users to create and customize multiple bats and batters (as the device itself has only two buttons, entering batter names would be a headache).
 The app also enables your phone’s camera to capture swings, with triggering provided by the sensor itself.
 All you have to do is select “RECORD” and then point your phone at the batter – the sensor and app do the rest via their BLE link.

-The sensor is ready to ship today via Garmin’s website (Amazon coming soon).
+The sensor is ready to ship today via Garmin’s website and Amazon.
 The mobile app may be downloaded for free via both Google Play and iTunes.
-Any questions, please let me know!
-Oh, and the Impact sensor marks the first product on Garmin’s Baseball and Softball page, so stay tuned for more new and exciting tech on the way!
+Any questions, please post them!
+I’d like to think I’m somewhat uniquely qualified to answer. 🙂 Oh, and the Impact sensor marks the first product on Garmin’s Baseball and Softball page, so stay tuned for more new and exciting tech on the way!